drewglov/Portfolio/README.md

    • [Building a K Nearest Neighbors Model from Scratch](https://github.com/drewglov/Portfolio/blob/master/K%20Nearest%20Neighbors%20from%20Scratch.ipynb) - In this notebook, we will build a K Nearest Neighbors model from scratch and visualize the results of the model in order to gain a deeper understanding of the theory behind K Nearest Neighbors.

 ##### Decision Trees & Random Forests
+   • [Predicting Loan Defaults with Random Forests](https://github.com/drewglov/Portfolio/blob/master/Predicting%20Loan%20Defaults%20with%20Random%20Forests.ipynb) - For this project we will be exploring publicly available data from LendingClub.com.
+Lending Club connects people who need money (borrowers) with people who have money (investors).
+Hopefully, as an investor you would want to invest in people who showed a profile of having a high probability of paying you back.
+We will try to create a model that will help predict this.

+   • [Predicting Kyphosis with Decision Trees & Random Forests](https://github.com/drewglov/Portfolio/blob/master/Predicting%20Kyphosis%20with%20Decision%20Trees%20%26%20Random%20Forests.ipynb) - In this notebook, we will explore decision trees and random forests models, and use them to attempt to predict if a person will continue to suffer from Kyphosis after a corrective surgery based on a few characteristics of that person.
+This dataset is small, and the purpose of this project is to gain an understanding of decision trees and random forests.

 ##### Support Vector Machines
    • [Predicting if a Breast Lump is Malignant or Benign with SVMs](https://github.com/drewglov/Portfolio/blob/master/SVM%20-%20Breast%20Cancer.ipynb) - In this workbook, we will build an SVM model in order to attempt to predict instances of breast cancer and whether a lump is benign or malignant based on certain characteristics of the lump.